Student Conduct System

 - All those involved in the case shall be contacted at least 24 hours before the hearing and shall be required to either be present or submit written statements.
 If a student chooses not to be present at a scheduled hearing, action will be taken on the information presented despite the student’s absence.

 - Student Conduct Hearing Officers shall be given the opportunity to hear and question all students involved and present relevant information.

 - The charged student or students shall be given the opportunity to hear and question all relevant information to provide an explanation for the actions, and to furnish witnesses.

 - The hearing officer shall decide whether or not the alleged violation or violations have merit and level sanctions, if any.
 The student conduct system, in all cases, uses preponderance of the information as the burden of proof.

-- The Dean of Students Office reserves the authority to require any student to appear and be interviewed with respect to alleged offenses.
+- The Office of Student Life reserves the authority to require any student to appear and be interviewed with respect to alleged offenses.
 The refusal by a student to appear for this interview is grounds for placing a hold on any subsequent enrollment, as well as grounds for initiating separate student conduct procedures.

 - All witnesses must be disclosed to the hearing officer at least 24 hours prior to the hearing.
 Any witnesses failing to cooperate with the Student Conduct investigation may be prohibited from giving testimony at the hearing.

 - Hearings and appeals may be conducted over the phone, or in absentia, during times where the accused student, or a witness, will be unable to be on campus to attend a hearing.